Raiding With Paranoid

 What you need to know re: your character

-We don’t have a hard cut off when it comes to gear/ilevel.
-If you are a couple of points lower than whatever I say, then please come anyway.
-Doing your best to gear up is encouraged, but Paranoid is a guild that raids, we are not a ‘raiding guild’.
-My primary goal is always that I want you guys to have fun.
-It’s not fun wiping all night, so we can help each other by trying to make our characters as strong as is reasonably possible.
+Paranoid is a guild that raids, we are not a ‘raiding guild’, and the primary goal is always that you guys have the most fun possible.
+However, it has to be stressed that it’s not fun wiping all night!
+We can help each other by trying to make our characters as strong as is reasonably possible.

 TLDR: What should my gear/ilevel be?

-To start raiding with the launch of Season One in Midnight, the ilevel to shoot for is 220 (the same as the requirement for LFR).
-I think that is a good recommended starting point.
-That worked well for TWW Season Three, and I have no reason to believe it won’t again.
+At the start of a season, to begin with normal on Day One, the ilevel to shoot for is the same as the requirement for LFR.
+For Midnight Season One that was 220.
+We think that is a good recommended starting point.
+That has worked well in the past, and we have no reason to believe it won’t again.

+Other things to note.
 We don’t use voice comms as a group.
-I believe sometimes a small subset hop on when they feel like it, but as an example I (the Raid Leader) am never on voice so it’s really up to you.
+Sometimes a small subset hop on when they feel like it, but as an example the Raid Leader is never on voice so it’s really up to you.

 That’s great but can I, as the ‘player’ come?